Margaret Hebblethwaite tells the legend behind Iguazú Falls and how they came to be.Read more...

 The lapacho (Guaraní tajy) is regarded as the national tree, and with its abundant pink blossom it gives a very distinctive appearance to Paraguay in springtime.
 The tree is tall and produces a wood which is hard and strong, and is used for pillars, door and window frames.
 The cocotero is the distinctive and most typical tree of the campoin the western region – a skinny palm tree with long, sharp spines and a fragrant yellow flower that appears at Christmastime, and is customarily placed before the crib.
 It is very abundant.
 Other kinds of palm tree found in the country are the pindó, the coco phoenix and (in the Chaco) the tall karanda’ý with its fan-like leaves, which produces an excellent hardwood used in building.

-The population of Paraguay is six million – a tiny population for a developing country, due principally to the loss of life and practical elimination of the male population in the Triple Alliance War, which ended in 1870 and from which the country is still recovering today.
+The population of Paraguay is a little under seven million – a tiny population for a developing country, due principally to the loss of life and practical elimination of the male population in the Triple Alliance War, which ended in 1870 and from which the country is still recovering today.
 Just over half a million of that number live in greater Asunción.
 Paraguay, therefore, has one tenth of the population of Britain, in a territory almost twice the size.
-Some 39% of Paraguayans are under 18, and 51% are between 18 and 59.
-In other words, just under 10% are 60 or over.
+Some 57% of Paraguayans are under 35, and only 6% are 65 or over (as compared to 15% in North America).
 This is a young country, with an expanding population, and with room for that expansion.

 The indigenous population – 112,848 in the 2012 census – has also been slowly increasing, both in eastern and western Paraguay, though the increase in the east is notably more than that in the Chaco.
 In 1991 less than a third of indigenous lived in eastern Paraguay, but by 2012 that had risen to 52%.
 In the eastern half of Paraguay, the indigenous are Guaraní, though from different subgroups, such as the Mbyá, the Áva, the Aché and the Paĩ Tavyterã.
 This was the area where the Franciscans and Jesuits founded their Reductions for the Guaraní.
 They are in most departamentos, except for the southwest part of the eastern half (Central, Paraguarí, Ñeembucú and – ironically – Misiones, where they were once so strong).